Mississauga: Geography

-The Skyline of Mississauga, seen from Hurontario Street @ Highway 403.
+The Skyline of Mississauga, seen from Hurontario Street at Highway 403.

 Mississauga covers 288.42 km2 of land, fronting 13 km of shoreline on Lake Ontario.

 Mississauga is bounded by Oakville and Milton to the west/southwest, Brampton to the north, Toronto to the east, and Lake Ontario to the south/south-east.
 Halton Hills borders Mississauga's north-west corner.
 With the exception of the southeast border with Toronto (Etobicoke Creek), Mississauga shares a land border with all previously mentioned municipalities.

 Two major river valleys feed into the lake.
-The Credit River is by far the longest with the heaviest flow, it divides the western side of Mississauga from the central/eastern portions and enters the lake at the Port Credit harbour.
-The indented, mostly forested valley was inhabited by first nation peoples long before European exploration of the area.
+The Credit River is by far the longest and has the greatest discharge.
+It divides the western side of Mississauga from the central/eastern portions and enters the lake at the Port Credit harbour.
+The indented, mostly forested valley was inhabited by First Nation peoples long before European exploration of the area.
 The valley is protected and maintained by the Credit Valley Conservation Authority (CVCA).

 Etobicoke Creek forms part of the eastern border of Mississauga with the city of Toronto.
 North of there it passes through the western limits of Pearson Airport.
-There have been two aviation accidents, in 1978 and 2005 where aircraft overshot the runway and slid into the Etobicoke creek banks.
+There have been two aviation accidents, in 1978 and 2005, where aircraft overshot the runway and slid into the Etobicoke creek banks.
 In 1954, heavy flooding resulted in some homes along the riverbank being swept into the lake after heavy rains from Hurricane Hazel.
 Since that storm, houses are no longer constructed along the floodplain.
 The creek and its tributaries are administered by the Toronto and Region Conservation Authority (TRCA).